Featured in The Herald Sun Weekend

 On 8ha previously used as a sand mine, the self-designed, shearing shed-inspired house took six months to build using local builders Leigh Huggard and Glenn Cooper, lots of recycled materials and buckets of elbow grease.
 It was nearly five years in the planning.

-The house isn’t connected to coal-fired electricity, relying instead on 8kW of solar panels mounted on a modest shed and 26kWh of saltwater batteries, which store power to use when the sun doesn’t shine.
+The house isn’t connected to coal-fired electricity, relying instead on 8kW of solar panels mounted on a modest shed and 24 kWh lithium batteries, which store power to use when the sun doesn’t shine.
 A generator for “absolute back-up” is planned, but the family hasn’t needed it since moving in a few months ago.

 Sitting atop a small hill and surrounded by trees, the 28sq pavilion-style home has two interconnected pods and incorporates the best of passive, sustainable design, namely clever orientation, double glazing, cross-ventilation, thermal mass principles, strategic shading and even a biofuel heater.
 The small heater burns a bucket of corn or wheat a day to deliver a “slow, constant heat”.
 There are rainwater tanks for water.